 Have you ever thought about driving from Adelaide to Melbourne?
 It takes just eight hours, and there are plenty of exciting sights and stops along the way!

-If you rent a car in Adelaide and set out on this epic adventure, make sure you visit the following places.
+Hop in your Adelaide car rental and set out on this epic adventure, make sure you visit the following places.

 1) The Otway Ranges